eemeelyo/eemeelyo/README.md

 <!-- Here are some ideas to get you started: -->

-- 🔭 I’m currently working on just about anything.
+- 🔭 I’m currently working on projects using .Net and C#.
-- 🌱 Doing full-time with .Net and C#.
+- 🌱 Expanding my horizon by learning Wordpress and PHP with the mix of implementing a helping hand from the Ai's.
 <!-- - 👯 I’m looking to collaborate on ... -->
 <!-- - 🤔 I’m looking for help with ... -->
 <!-- - 💬 Ask me about ... -->